Head-To-Head Comparison: Piedmont Lithium (PLL) vs. Its Peers

 |2.35

-As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 7.95%.
-Given Piedmont Lithium’s rivals higher possible upside, analysts plainly believe Piedmont Lithium has less favorable growth aspects than its rivals.
+As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 7.51%.
+Given Piedmont Lithium’s rivals higher probable upside, analysts plainly believe Piedmont Lithium has less favorable growth aspects than its rivals.

 Summary